Health Lifestyle Social Issues

 One more thing before we dive in: This guide looks at pesticide residues only at the consumer level.
 In some cases, the ratings might be very different if the researchers factored in the pesticide exposure of farmworkers and communities where the crops are grown.

-For example, conventional imported bananas are rated “very good” by CR (because the peel provides pesticide protection for the fruit).
+For example, conventional imported bananas are rated “very low risk” by CR (because the peel provides pesticide protection for the fruit).
 But public health research shows that farmworkers exposed to the pesticides used on conventional bananas develop up to 80% more genetic anomalies (i.e., potentially cancer-causing mutations) than those who work in organic or “ecological” farms that do not use conventional pesticides.

 I am not aware of any convenient database or app to help you prioritize food choices to protect farmworkers.
 If this is important to you (and it certainly is to me), my recommendation is to choose organic when you can — and especially so with imported foods from countries that have lax pesticide and worker protection regulations.